valentingavran/anglify/CONTRIBUTING.md

 ## <a name="commit"></a> Commit Message Format

 We have very precise rules over how our git commit messages can be formatted.
-This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the Anglify change log**.
+These rules lead to **more readable messages** that are easy to follow when looking through the **project history**.
+But also use the git commit messages to **generate the Anglify change log**.

 ### Commit Message Format